-Table C-5 shows the Opportunity Map scores for the census tracts in the City.
+Table C-3Table C 14Table C 5 shows the Opportunity Map scores for the census tracts in the City.
 Categorization is based on percentile rankings for census tracts within the Orange County region.
 High composite scores mean higher resources.
-All but one census tracts in the City are considered moderate resource.
-The Opportunity Map is shown in Figure C-6.
+All but one in the City are considered moderate resource.
+The Opportunity Map is shown in Figure C-18Figure C-18Figure C-6.
+The low resource tract is located along the western City boundary along Interstate 5.
+The low resource tract also has larger racial/ethnic minority and LMI populations, and fewer children living in married couple households compared to the rest of the City.
+The domain scores by tract are shown geographically in the following sections.